Haimzis/ConquersProject/README.md

 the frontend framework was apache tomcat and chrome. and the backend framework was IntelliJ Ultimate.

-I hope you will enjoy from it.
+I hope you will enjoy it.